Description

 Instructions

-1. Make Pasta Dough: Add the flour, eggs and olive oil (if using) to a food processor fitted with the metal blade.
-Process to form dough, about 15-20 seconds.
-Remove to your work surface and cover with an upturned bowl for 5 minutes- it will be much easier to knead in the next step.
-Then, knead the dough into a ball, about 1-2 minutes (don’t worry about technique here, the food processor does most of the kneading for you).
+- Knead the dough into a smooth ball, about 1-2 minutes.
 Cover again, and let rest for 30 minutes to 1 hour to relax the gluten.
 I prefer a 1 hour rest for long pasta sheets.
-Tip: Use this resting time to make the ravioli filling.
+Use this resting time to make the ravioli filling.

-2. Make the Ravioli Filling: Combine the drained ricotta, mascarpone, chopped basil leaves, Parmesan cheese and egg.
+- Combine the drained ricotta, mascarpone, chopped basil leaves, Parmesan cheese, and egg in a bowl.
 Season with salt and pepper; mix well.
 Give it a taste (it should be highly seasoned).
 Cover and chill until ready to use.
 This step can be done 1-2 days in advance.

-7. When finished, lightly trim the rounded edges.
+- When finished, lightly trim the rounded edges.
 Cut into 10-12-inch long sheets.
-The sheets do not have to look perfect- you’ll trim more later on.
+The sheets do not have to look perfect — you’ll trim more later on.
 Place onto your sheet pan and cover with parchment paper.
 Repeat to roll the remaining 3 pieces of dough.

-8. Assemble & Cut Ravioli: Grab a pasta sheet.
-Dollop the cheese filling (in rounded teaspoons), down the center of the sheet, spaced 2 finger widths apart.
+- Grab a pasta sheet.
+Dollop the cheese filling in rounded teaspoons down the center, spaced 2 finger widths apart.
 Place a second sheet on top, like making a sandwich.
 (Tip: If you’re feeling confident, you can do two rows of filling, instead of one.
 Two rows is not necessarily harder; it requires more practice and patience when smoothing out the pasta sheets.
 You will have enough cheese filling to do so, and your total number of ravioli will increase.
 Perhaps start with one row, and then work your way up if you’re in the mood).

-10. Cut the ravioli in half and then into strips.
+- With a fluted ravioli cutter, cut the assembled and filled pasta sheet in half, and then into strips.
 Trim into 2 1/2- 3-inch ravioli squares.
-Transfer the ravioli to the remaining parchment-lined sheet pan dusted with semolina flour.
+Transfer to a parchment-lined sheet pan dusted with semolina flour.
 Cover with towel or an inverted sheet pan.
 Repeat to assemble and cut the remaining ravioli.

 Storage Options: